dksmith01/dksmith01.github.io/about.markdown

 While my non-linear career path may seem unconventional, it has prepared me for the challenges I've encountered in the data science field.
 Beyond the "Data Dude" nickname, I consider myself a well-rounded executive leader with a diverse background.
 My ability to communicate effectively technical concepts and how they apply to business has helped me establish credibility and trust.

 As of May 2024, I have transitioned to an advisory role at TheVentureCity, which allows me the freedom to explore new career opportunities.
-I am actively brainstorming ideas and consulting with various individuals, confident that I will recognize the right path when it presents itself.
+I am actively brainstorming ideas with various individuals, confident that I will recognize the right path when it presents itself.

 In the meantime, I plan to share my experiences and insights on data science, customer analytics, startup investing, and general business.
 I also intend to pursue personal data projects in my free time, as my passion for data knows no bounds.